AntonBrekke/AST5220/README.md

 The report can be found [here](https://github.com/AntonBrekke/AST5220/tree/main/report).

 This project was done during the course AST5220 at ITA University of Oslo, by the help of templates found at [this GitHub](https://github.com/HAWinther/AST5220-Cosmology/tree/master).
-The project is mainly done in C++, with expceptions to plotting/analyzing numerical results.
+The project is mainly done in C++, with expceptions to plotting/analyzing numerical results which is done in Python.
 During the project, we develop an Einstein-Boltzmann solver, and essentially solve for the CMB power spectrum.

 ### Website
 All relevant information about the project and the different Milestones can be found on this [website](https://cmb.wintherscoming.no/).